Carrie Reichardt: Biography

 Reichardt trained at Kingston University and received a degree in Fine Art from Leeds Metropolitan University.
 In 2009 she was invited to become Artist in Residence at Camberwell Art College as part of the Artists Access to Art Colleges programme.
-This initiative provides placements for visual artists and singers in higher and further education institutions across England.

 She followed this by a period as Artist in Residence at the Single Homeless Project.
 She has exhibited at the Whitecross Street Party in Islington as part of her ongoing collaboration with the SHP.

 Carrie Reichardt has spoken on the use of craft and art as protest, most recently for National Museums Liverpool’s International Women’s Day lectures in March 2012.
 She has also represented the UK as part of a group of international artists invited to mosaic the Argentinian Government building in Buenos Aires.

 Notable work

 Reichardt is best known for her anarchic crockery, where vintage floral, kitsch, royal and religious crockery is given a new twist by re-firing with layers of new ceramic decals.
 They are modified in a "radical use of traditional things", along with skulls, cheeky slogans and political statements.